Separate religion status for Lingayats: Why Yeddyurappa's stony silence speaks a lot?

 Yeddyurappa was all for a separate #Lingayat religion.
 Few years back he had even signed a memorandum on the same.
 Such gimmicks now.
 On that few media questioning Congress? pic.twitter.com/Y6vLui3KVw— Srinivas B V (@srinivasiyc) March 19, 2018

-Meanwhile, Rajdeep Sardesai hit out at Siddaramaiah for playing the caste card during the election, however, mentioned that Yeddyurappa also wanted Lingayats to get separate minority status in 2013.
+Meanwhile, Rajdeep Sardesai hit out at Siddaramaiah for playing the caste card during the election.
+He, however, mentioned that Yeddyurappa also wanted Lingayats to get separate minority status in 2013.

 Every political party and leader plays caste card at election time; @siddaramaiah has done it brazenly.
 But let's not forget @BSYBJP wanted Lingayats to get separate minority status in 2013..
 Dear old Basavanna didn't have to fight an election like the netas of today! #lingayat— Rajdeep Sardesai (@sardesairajdeep) March 19, 2018

-Yeddyurappa has not spoken a word about the Cabinet decision Since yesterday.
+Yeddyurappa has not spoken a word about the Cabinet decision since yesterday.
 If he takes an opposite stand in this tumultuous political atmosphere, he would face an unprecedented backlash from the community.

 OneIndia News